Emergent gravity fails to explain color-dependent galaxy-galaxy lensing signals from SDSS Dr7

 The vertical dashed lines in Fig. 1 divide our sample in 5 $M_{*}$ bins.
 We further sub-divide our sample of galaxies in to blue star forming galaxies and red passive galaxies based on a cut in the color magnitude plane from \cite{yang2008} such that

-where x = 0.1 M r - 5 log h + 23.0$, and ${\rm ^{0.1}M_r} - 5 \log h$ is the absolute magnitude of galaxy after $K$ correction and evolution correction to redshift z=0.1.
+where $x = {\rm ^{0.1}M_r} - 5 \log h + 23.0$, and ${\rm ^{0.1}M_r} - 5 \log h$ is the absolute magnitude of galaxy after $K$ correction and evolution correction to redshift z=0.1.
 The statistics of the our sub-samples is given in Table.~\ref{tab:tbl-1} and illustrated in Fig. 1.
-The overlap between the red and blue countours are due to the fact that threshold in Equation~\ref{eq:rb} is calculated based on color and magnitude, while Fig.~\ref{fig:bins} is the color and stellar mass 2D distribution.
+The overlap between the red and blue contours are due to the fact that threshold in Equation~\ref{eq:rb} is calculated based on color and magnitude, while Fig.~\ref{fig:bins} is the color and stellar mass 2D distribution.

-We treat the gas contribution following \cite{brouwer2017, boselli2014} for the blue galaxies, which applies a factor $f_{cold}$ so that the total galaxy mass $M_g$ can be written as
+We treat the gas contribution following \cite{brouwer2017, boselli2014} for the blue galaxies, which applies a factor $\rm f_{cold}$ so that the total galaxy mass $M_g$ can be written as

-\cite{boselli2014} gives an empirical form of $f_{cold}$ based on Herschel Reference Survey\citep{boselli2010}
+\cite{boselli2014} gives an empirical form of $\rm f_{cold}$ based on Herschel Reference Survey \citep{boselli2010}

 For the red galaxy, we apply a constant fraction of 1\%, which is the upper limit from \cite{boselli2014} for early-type galaxies.
 We do not take the hot gas into consideration so far because firstly, the dominant factor is stellar mass as in \cite{brouwer2017}, as we focus on the point mass contribution by selecting single galaxy system, and the hot gas contribution is less than the 0.1dex systematic for the stellar mass estimation.

-We also add the fitted NFW halo mass for each sample with errors, we will not show any detailed modeling procedure and results here.
+We also add the fitted NFW halo mass for each sample with errors in Sec.~\ref{results}.